Ferrite-FEM/FerriteCon/index.md

 ## Target audience

-TBW

-Suggested topics:
+If you have used, contributed to, or are just curious about Ferrite.jl we encourage you to participate.

+If you have experience with Ferrite.jl we also encourage you to contribute to the conference by giving a presentation.
+Here are some suggested topics that would fit well:

- - Describe your research and how you use Ferrite.jl
+ - Present your research and how you use Ferrite.jl (take this opportunity to discuss implementation aspects which are normally not discussed much on regular scientific conferences!)
- - Interesting synergies between Ferrite.jl and the rest of the Julia package ecosystem
+ - Present interesting synergies between Ferrite.jl and the rest of the Julia package ecosystem
- - Ideas for Ferrite.jl improvements
+ - Describe what you would like to use Ferrite.jl for, and the reasons why you are currently using something else.
+ - Present ideas for future Ferrite.jl improvements and describe how you would like to incorporate it (perhaps describe prior art from other software packages)

+If you have another topic you would like to discuss, please feel free to do so, as long as you can relate it to Ferrite.jl!

 ## Location